belgren/fb-frontend/README.md

 This repo defines the front end of a social media platform with a feed of posts.
+I built this portion of the project using HTML/CSS and JavaScript using JQuery and Ajax.
 The app is depoyed on heroku at https://fathomless-woodland-13139.herokuapp.com/